 The thickness of conformal coatings for circuit boards recommended by the IPC standards is 50–210 μm (0.0020–0.0083 in).

-- Dry film conformal coating thickness measurement: – The fastest method of measuring the dry film thickness is using eddy currents.
-This system works by placing a head on pcb conformal coatings surface.
+Dry film conformal coating thickness measurement: – The fastest method of measuring the dry film thickness is using eddy currents.
+This system works by placing a head-on PCB conformal coatings surface.

-The test coupon method is also used for thickness measurement and can be kept a permanent record of performance.
+The test coupon method is also used for thickness measurement and can be kept as a permanent record of performance.

-How do I do conformally coated PCBA testing ?
+How do I do conformally coated PCBA testing?

 What Are The Most Common conformally coated Defects?